dogsbean/DeathAnimation/README.md

 # MMC Death Animation
 Minemen Club Death Animation
+if you beed help add me discord:krouda

 ### Credit
 1. ClubSpigot
+2. BananaSpigot

 ### How to use
 [Apply this patch to your spigot](https://gist.github.com/dogsbean/9aac69cc00ada079f43f5c8ca29b5861)